MeanyLodge/Committee/README.md

 # Work Parties

-The Meany Lodge committee organizes and participates in annual [work parties](https://meanylodge.github.io/Work-Parties) that maintain and prepare the lodge for the Winter skiing season.
+The Meany Lodge committee organizes and participates in annual [work parties](https://meanylodge.github.io/Work-Parties) that maintain and prepare the lodge for the ski season.

 Things you can do here: